oreqizer/oreqizer/content/the-math-of-fitness/index.md

 sufficient time gap, and MIIT / HIIT can even be performed directly after a strength session.

+Be sure to eat enough calories to aid recovery and fuel workouts.
+Enjoy all the extra carbs going straight to all the right places. :croissant:

 ### Engine phase

 The main focus here is building aerobic and anaerobic endurance, top out lactic threshold and VO2 max, as well as realizing power potential gained during a base building phase.
-This phase should contain a handful of metcons with lots of variety, including EMOMs to build volume tolerance.
+This phase should contain a handful of metcons, ideally with lots of variety.

-Strength work is focused on improving neural efficiency and maintain muscle mass.
+Strength work is focused on improving neural efficiency and maintaining muscle mass.
 Lifts can be more varied, reps kept lower.
+Including EMOMs is a great way to build volume tolerance.

 Lighter skill work can be performed during warmups, more involved skills can be practiced on endurance days or after main training sessions.